-When data is refreshed, it means that the newest data is retrieved from the database so that you can be certain you are looking at current data.
+When data is refreshed, it means that the newest data is retrieved from the MySQL/MariaDB database so that you can be certain you are looking at current data.
 The usual way of refreshing data in Open Dental is by clicking on any of the module buttons to the left.
 Even if you click on the module button for the module you are already in, all the data on the screen will be refreshed to show the most current data.

-For the Appointments module, clicking on the module button will refresh the data, but that is sometimes not often enough.
+For the Appointments Module, clicking on the module button will refresh the data, but that is sometimes not often enough.
 If the Appointment screen has been sitting idle for hours with no user interaction, you could easily end up with a very outdated screen.
 For appointments, everyone in the office generally needs to know about changes the moment they happen.
-For this reason, an additional 'automatic' refresh has been built in.
+For this reason, an additional automatic refresh has been built in.
 If a user at any workstation makes a change to an appointment, a signal is automatically stored in the database.
 Every 5 to 10 seconds, each workstation checks the database for new signals.
 If one is found for the date showing in the Appointment module, then that workstation automatically refreshes from the server.
 So, you will regularly see updates to the schedule being made for you even if you don't manually refresh.

 For advanced users, if you are interested: Much of the routine data is stored locally on the workstations instead of repeatedly sending queries to the server.
 Examples of this kind of data are definitions, procedure codes, fees, practice data, providers, schedules, insurance categories, and spans.
 This data is always the same, day after day, so it would really be a waste of network resources to be constantly refreshing this data.
 Instead, Open Dental gets a copy of each of these tables when it is first started.
-Then, it uses the same 'automatic' refresh feature as for appointments to handle changes.
+Then, it uses the same automatic refresh feature as for appointments to handle changes.
 So, if someone at the front desk is entering in a new fee schedule, once they are done, a signal is sent to the database, and within 10 seconds, all of the other computers in the office will have refreshed the fees table.
-Even though the MySQL database can handle hundreds of queries per second, this strategy reduces the amount of network traffic and makes Open Dental run faster.
+Even though the MySQL/MariaDB database can handle hundreds of queries per second, this strategy reduces the amount of network traffic and makes Open Dental run faster.

 You have control over how frequently each workstation checks for new signals.
 In the Main Menu, click Setup, Miscellaneous.
 For Process Signal Interval, set the number of seconds between checks to the database.
 If you have a very large clinic (over 50 computers) you might need to increase the time a little bit.
 Otherwise, anywhere between 6 and 20 seconds should work well.
 Leave it blank to disable the automatic refresh.
 If you set a value for process signal interval, you can also set a value, in minutes, that will disable the automatic refresh when the workstation is inactive.